2ashishs/android_apps/README.md

 Collection of Android Apps (Source Code Only):

 ListApp:
-Android app implementing ListView using a simple CustomAdapter
+ListView using a simple CustomAdapter

+GridApp:
+GridView using a simple CustomAdapter